AyushCODE1757/my-ml-project/README.md

 ## 📌 Educational Purpose

 > This project was created as part of an educational tutorial led by **Krish Naik**.
 It closely follows the model structure and methodology taught in the original video.

 ---

-## ⚖️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it for personal or educational use.

----